KiltedCode/khandaria-campaign/sessions/2019/2019-04-19-rise-of-the-temple.md

 realize the "path" to the temple would have lead to this sheer cliff

 wind is now BRUTAL
-`Belsarin` is starting to suffer from the cold
+`Belsaran` is starting to suffer from the cold

 20 minutes, see the ruins of the temples close
 altar right in the middle of a split path